jpgoldberg/unclock-crypto-engineering/Homework/2022-11-25/exercises.md

 > What is a side channel attack?
 Is your cipher implementation constant time?

+### Side channel: Key length

+In the course of running some other tests, I accidentally ran a test where the key lengths were different.
+This resulted an an enormous time difference.
+I have yet to test this more systematically, but given that the “hardest” (well, least easy) step in breaking Vigenère is determining the key length, this, perhaps, suggests that Vigenère is not really suitable for use these days.[^7]

+[^7]: In case it isn't obvious, that was deliberate understatement.

 ### Side channel: Modular Reduction

 Whether a modular reduction is needed.
 Computing `10 + 12 % 26` may take less time than computing `10 + 22 % 26`.